biologyguy/BuddySuite/README.md

     $: git checkout develop

 All of the individual Buddy toolkits are located in the 'workshop' directory.
-The ['development' branch](https://github.com/biologyguy/BuddySuite/tree/develop) is where all new features are created and tested, so things may be less stable here; it's usually pretty solid though.
+The ['develop' branch](https://github.com/biologyguy/BuddySuite/tree/develop) is where all new features are created and tested, so things may be less stable here; it's usually pretty solid though.
 If you're interested in contributing to the project, please ensure you are working from this branch.

+To run the tests, use docker to get all of the dependencies installed:

+    $: docker build -t buddysuite-test:latest buddysuite-test

+and then run the tests with

+    $: docker run -v $PWD:/home/docker/buddysuite buddysuite-test:latest

 See the [developer page](https://github.com/biologyguy/BuddySuite/wiki/Developers) for further information on development version dependencies and how to contribute to the project.